Portable operation (amateur radio): Portable operations

 'Portable' operation is usually signified by amateur radio operators appending the suffix '/P' to their callsign.
 Operating '/P' normally means that stations are operating away from their licensed station address.

 The advantages of /P operation include the use of large empty spaces where full size beam and wire antennas can be erected on tall trailer mounted masts.
 If operating on VHF/UHF, this can mean a location on the top of a hill or cliff, with clear line of sight to the horizon.
 The main disadvantage is normally the power supply available.
 As normal mains grid power is unavailable, the /P operator may have to resort to batteries, portable generators, solar panels. and wind turbines.

 Operating amateur radio at sea is known as 'maritime mobile', as is signified by the suffix '/MM' on the call.

 Operating amateur radio from a vehicle is known as 'Mobile', as is signified by the suffix '/M' on the call.

-A popular pastime for portable operation is the Summits on the Air programme, part of which involves portable operation from a worldwide list of over 73,500 summits.

 Some countries allow the direct connection of amateur transceivers to telephone lines called "phone patching".
 Thus, a traveler may be able to call another amateur station and, via a phone patch, speak directly with someone else by telephone.

+Applications of Portable operations

+Amateur radio operators often apply their portable operations skills in one or more ways on their freetime and/or professionally.
+Some of these activities include: